You Spin Me Round (Like a Record): Background and composition

-Re-releases
+Re-releases and remixes

+Remixes of the song were released in 1996 and 1997 (some included on the releases of Nukleopatra).
+In 2000, new mixes appeared on Fragile and in 2001, on Unbreakable: The Fragile Remixes.
 A remix version of "You Spin Me Round" was released in 2003 at the same time Dead or Alive's greatest hits album Evolution: The Hits was released.
-The song reached No. 23 in the UK Singles Chart.
-The original 1984 recording was re-released on 30 January 2006 because of lead singer Pete Burns's controversial time as a contestant on television series Celebrity Big Brother and reached no. 5.
+The song reached No. 23 on the UK Singles Chart.
+The original 1984 recording was re-released on 30 January 2006 because of lead singer Pete Burns' controversial time as a contestant on television series Celebrity Big Brother and reached No. 5.

-Earlier remixes were in 1996 and 1997 (some are included on the US, European and Australian releases of Nukleopatra).
-In 1999 these mixes were issued in the US as a 2-CD set.
-The first disc held seven mixes of "You Spin Me Round" while disc two has five mixes of "Sex Drive".
-In 2000, new mixes appeared on Fragile and in 2001, on Unbreakable: The Fragile Remixes.

 Chart performance

 The song has been re-released three times since its original release in 1984.
 Each time of its release, it achieved success, but failed to match the success of the original.
-However, after lead-singer Pete Burns's appearance on Celebrity Big Brother in 2006, the single was re-released and managed a Top 5 peak on the UK Singles Chart.
+However, after Burns's appearance on Celebrity Big Brother 4 in 2006, the single was re-released and managed a Top 5 peak on the UK Singles Chart.
 According to Burns, 12-inch singles comprised over 70% of the original sales of "You Spin Me Round", and because these were regarded by the record label as promotional tools rather than sales, the band had to threaten legal action against the label before they received the royalties on them.

 Music video

-The accompanying music video, which features a disco ball, waving gold flags and an evocation of the six-armed deity Vishnu, was directed by Vaughan Arnell and Anthea Benton.
+The accompanying music video for "You Spin Me Round (Like a Record)", which features a disco ball, waving gold flags and an evocation of the six-armed deity Vishnu, was directed by Vaughan Arnell and Anthea Benton.